temporalio/documentation/docs/system-tools/tctl.md

 ```

 The Workflow is started, but nothing visible happens.
-This is expected as the corresponding Worker is not running.
+This is expected because the corresponding Worker is not running.
 What are the options to understand the currently running Workflow state?

 ### `tctl workflow stack`